SHARE YOUR EXPERTISE. SHAPE THE FUTURE.

 • In good standing with their professional regulatory board (if applicable)

-• Legal or technical expertise necessary to present effectively on a subject
+• Legal or technical expertise to present effectively on a subject

 And be one of the following: